Click on the links below to navigate directly to the desired section.

 Step 1: booking a minivan at Khao San road

 If you are familiar with Khao San road in Bangkok, you might have noticed that there are plenty of tour companies.
 They also offer cheap border crossings to Siem Reap in Cambodia.
 For less than 9 USD, they promise you to take you all the way to Siem Reap.
-To good to be true, right?
+Although Cambodia is a cheap country to travel in, 9 dollars sounds too good to be true, right?
 We booked our tickets at Stray travel, but there are plenty of travel agencies to choose from.
 So our advice, check out some travel agencies near the Khao San region and ask them for transportation from Bangkok to Siem reap.
 After reading mixed reviews from other travelers, we took the risk and booked a ticket from Bangkok to Siem reap.
 Worst case scenario we would only get to the border of Thailand, which is still a decent deal for 9 USD.
 Best case scenario: we arrive in Siem reap for next to nothing.
 Turned out we made it to Siem reap and quite comfortably to be honest.
 Find out in the next steps how we did this.
 It’s really easy.

 Step 2: from Bangkok to 5 km before the border